 Since we started growing garlic many years ago, we have planted and tested over 50 different varieties.
 As time went by, we slowly eliminated the ones that we felt did not perform the best.
 Every garlic variety had to follow simple criteria in order for us to continue planting it.
 They had to have vigorous plants, large bulbs with nice appearance, be able to handle wet conditions, not be prone to disease and have great flavour.

 The following are the varieties that have met these criteria, including our top picks!

 Porcelain is popular due to its hardiness and ability to produce large-sized bulbs with a wonderful sweet flavour.
 Plants have vigorous growth that explodes out of the ground in spring.
 Large plants with thick wide-spreading leaves.
 Bulbs produce 4 to 6 very large, plump cloves that are easy to peel.

 Purple stripes are cold hardy and require exposure to cold temperatures in order to thrive and develop large bulbs.
 This makes them well suited for growing in Canada.
 The tall crescent-shaped cloves have tight skins that help bulbs store longer.
-Bulbs generally produce 8 to 12 cloves each and can store for 4 to 8 months.
+Bulbs generally produce 8 to 10 medium sized cloves and can store for 4 to 8 months.
 They have a very good flavour which increases in intensity, complexity and heat as it ages.
-Are known for their roasting qualities, however, can be used in general cooking as well.
+They are known for their roasting qualities, however, can be used in general cooking as well.

 Although these are our favourite picks, we do grow a few other garlic varieties that also do very well here in Canada.